 Coree lives in Phoenix, where she is an attorney specializing in immigration, children’s rights, and international treaties.
 “I am also trying to find a way to marry the law and theatre.”
 Prior to becoming an attorney, Coree achieved all of her short term goals: joined AEA as a stage manager, traveled abroad for work, helped develop at least five new theatrical pieces, worked in NY, and had a blast doing it all.
 Coree would love to hear from you.
 Contact Coree at email@example.com.

 Jon lives in Orange County CA and is a owner and principal attorney at The Law Offices of Jonathan Udewitz (estates, wills, trusts) and Senior Associate at The Law Offices of Steven F. Carvel.
 He got his JD from California Western School of Law in 2006.
 Contact Jon at JJUdewitz@yahoo.com or firstname.lastname@example.org.

 Scott Weddell ‘00

-Scott has traveled all over the country for the last four years, working for theatres in Oregon, Florida, New York, Atlanta and is now the new Production Manager at the Perseverance Theatre in Juneau, Alaska.
-The job overlaps into Company Management and being the Master Electrician.
-They are finishing a run of Mary Zimmerman’s “Metamorphoses,” set in a 17,000 gallon sunken pool, and are planning a state-wide tour of the Native Alaskan production of the Scottish play.
-Scott has a growing internship program, and he would love to send you information.
-You can contact Scott at: firstname.lastname@example.org
+Scott lives in Juneau AK, where he is the Production Manager at Perseverance Theatre, the historic LORT company of Alaska.
+After CC, he traveled all over the United States for five years, working in technical production for theatres in Oregon, Florida, New York, and Atlanta.
+His favorite projects at Perseverance include Mary Zimmerman’s Metamorphoses set in a 17,000 gallon sunken pool and a statewide tour of the Native Alaska production of the Scottish play.
+Scott has a growing internship program, and would love to send you information.
+Contact Scott at email@example.com.

 This is the Department of Theatre and Dance